 What is the success rate for EVLA?

-Based on clinical data, EVLA has up to a 98 percent success rate in varicose vein patients, much higher than older, traditional methods of treatment.
+Based on clinical data, EVLA has up to a 98% success rate for patients—much higher than older, traditional methods of varicose vein treatment.
 This level of success coupled with the speed of both the procedure and recovery leads us to believe EVLA will quickly become the preferred method for varicose vein treatment.

 What is the cost for this treatment?